 As an anthropologist, I’m not only attracted to, but trained to appreciate differences in all their human forms.
 When I meet someone who tells me about a different upbringing, worldview, or belief system, my ears perk up, and my intellectual curiosity sparks.
 “How fascinating,” I think.
 Tell me more,” I often blurt out instinctively; I listen and wait and expect…to grow.

-This robust respect for difference is entangled with one of the controversial, central tenants of anthropology–the notion of cultural relativism, or the belief that you kind of have to know a bit, well a lot, about another culture to understand it and to see and understand how they value what they value.
+This robust respect for difference is entangled with one of the controversial, central tenets of anthropology–the notion of cultural relativism, or the belief that you kind of have to know a bit, well a lot, about another culture to understand it and to see and understand how they value what they value.
 All cultures contain truth and integrity, but we rarely stop to pay attention and try to see things the way others might see them.

-As I mentioned, this tenant is controversial because it’s really challenging.
+As I mentioned, this tenet is controversial because it’s really challenging.
 Especially in the course I teach on disability, it’s almost impossible for our ableist and intellectualist-coded minds to stretch ourselves to consider disability as yet another element in human diversity.
 When I assign a provocative chapter that references the very title of our course, “Disability as Difference,” students are wont to collapse the tension, to find the differences of disability clearly lacking or deficient, or at the very least, to assimilate the disabled to be “just like us.”

 We human beings are simply not very good at seeing difference as valuable or even neutral.
 We’re constantly shaping, skewing, explaining, and evaluating differences (and different people) that we come into contact with everyday.